Corvusoft/restbed/README.md

 make test
 ```

 You will now find all required components installed in the restbed distribution folder.
-Please submit all enhancements, proposals, and defects via the [issue](http://github.com/corvusoft/restbed/issues) tracker.
+Please submit all enhancements, proposals, and defects via the [issue](http://github.com/corvusoft/restbed/issues) tracker; Alternatively ask a question on [StackOverflow](http://stackoverflow.com/) tagged with #restbed.

 ## Minimum Requirements